Zvejnieki burial ground: Burials

 The burials at Zvejnieki include evidence for secondary burial: that people were intentionally using remains left by previous generations in their graves.
 The most typical way of burying their dead was in an oval shaped pit with grey fill.
 There were instances of darker soil from previous graves and burials that cut into other ones.
 This could be because of the want for the dead to be connected to their ancestors in the afterlife.
 By being dug into a previous grave, they can remain with their loved ones forever.
-The darker soil from other graves can be an indication that they were of higher status.
+The darker soil from other graves could indicate that they were of higher status.
 It can also mean that this grave is not to be disturbed any further (see Burial 316 and 317).
-Disturbing previous graves at Zvejneiki was done more often than not.
+Disturbing previous graves at Zvejnieki was done more often than not.
 This could be in part due to the fact that they did not build permanent buildings.
 By incorporating their dead, or the past, into their burials, they were making it as permanent as it could be.

 The most recent burials are listed here with what is known about them.
 Due to looting that has taken place, many do not have confirmations on what gender or age they were.
 Artifacts appear in some, as well as what was once clothing in a few.
 Some graves have multiple individuals within them, but it is still hard to say whether they were related or just buried together.